Thinking with Video: Video Generation as a Promising Multimodal Reasoning Paradigm: Analysis Experiment

 \subsubsection{Analysis of Sora-2's Reasoning Process}

-To better understand Sora-2's text-centric reasoning, we sampled 115 cases from the problems that Sora-2 answered correctly via both video and audio across the text-centric tasks, and manually analyzed the generated reasoning processes.
-We categorized each case into five categories: (1) Completely Correct, (2) Logic Correct with Writing Errors, (3) Unreadable or Incorrect Logic, (4) Missing Solution Process, and (5) Process Unnecessary.
-Detailed definitions and examples are provided in Appendix~\ref{app:solution_process_categories}.
+To better understand Sora-2's text-centric reasoning, we sample 115 cases from the text-centric tasks that Sora-2 answered correctly in both video and audio.
+We manually analyze the written processes and categorize them as follows: (1) Completely Correct; (2) Logic Correct with Writing Errors; (3) Unreadable or Incorrect Logic; (4) Missing Solution Process; and (5) Process Unnecessary.
+Detailed definitions are provided in Appendix~\ref{app:solution_process_categories}.

-Our analysis reveals that Sora-2 \textbf{struggles to generate coherent reasoning processes} in the video, even when providing a correct final answer.
-As shown in Figure~\ref{fig:solution_pie_chart}, only 13.91\% of solutions are fully correct.
-The majority of solutions (43.48\%) are \textbf{unreadable or logically flawed}, with another 29.57\% containing minor presentation errors.
-This suggests that Sora-2 has major difficulties in delivering a clear and correct reasoning process via video generation.
+The examples and ratios are in Figure~\ref{fig:solution_process}.
+We find that Sora-2 struggles to generate coherent reasoning processes in the video.
+Only 13.91\% of the solutions are fully correct.
+A large proportion of solutions (43.48\%) are unreadable or incorrect.
+This suggests that Sora-2 has difficulties in giving a clear and correct reasoning process via video generation.